British Journal of Social Psychology

 Brief reports should be limited to 3,500 words (including abstract, but excluding references, tables, and figures).
 Abstracts should not exceed 120 words.
 Brief reports may include research studies but we also welcome theoretical contributions.
 Paper evaluation will focus on the theoretical contribution, innovation and relevance to the Journal.
 Brief reports will be treated as a priority during the review process and they will also be prioritized once they are accepted.
 However, please note that we publish only a limited number of these kinds of reports and that their contribution must be clearly innovative and make a substantive contribution to knowledge in order to stand a chance of success.

 4. Submission and reviewing

-All manuscripts must be submitted via http://www.editorialmanager.com/bjsp/.
+All manuscripts must be submitted via Editorial Manager.
 The Journal operates a policy of anonymous (double blind) peer review.
 We also operate a triage process in which submissions that are out of scope or otherwise inappropriate will be rejected by the editors without external peer review to avoid unnecessary delays.
 Before submitting, please read the terms and conditions of submission and the declaration of competing interests.
 You may also like to use the Submission Checklist to help you prepare your paper.

 5. Manuscript requirements

 • Contributions must be typed in double spacing with wide margins.
 All sheets must be numbered.

 • Manuscripts should be preceded by a title page which includes a full list of authors and their affiliations, as well as the corresponding author's contact details.
 A template can be downloaded from here.

 • The main document must be anonymous.
 Please do not mention the authors’ names or affiliations (including in the Method section) and refer to any previous work in the third person.